borenstein-lab/burrito/docs/index.md

 Microbiome sequencing studies typically focus on two related but separate questions:
 1) which microbial taxa are present, and 2) what genetic functions are present?
-Each function can be present in all taxonomic groups, some subset, or only a single species.
-The high dimensional nature of these data presents challenges for visualization.
-A sample may have on the order of 1,000 different species, each with 1,000-5,000 genes (which can be grouped into a smaller set of functional categories), and a typical metagenomic study consists of 10-100 samples across different environments, disease states, or time points.

 Burrito a visualization tool to facilitate exploration of both taxonomy and function in microbiome datasets.
-Burrito can estimate function abundances from 16S rRNA OTU data, and can display the distributions of species abundances, the distributions of function abundances, and the contributions of each species to each function, while allowing interactive comparisons between different samples.
+Burrito can estimate function abundances from 16S rRNA OTU data, and displays species abundances, function abundances, and the share of each function that can be attributed to each species, while allowing interactive comparisons between different samples.

 Burrito is located at <a href="https://elbo-spice.gs.washington.edu/shiny/burrito/">https://elbo-spice.gs.washington.edu/shiny/burrito/</a>

-### Overview of the visualization
+### Overview

 ![burrito_example](burrito_sp_example_screenshot.png?raw=true)